See why NCA is the 'Best Elementary School in the Pacific Northwest!' Register for our January 25th Open House here>

 The Best Preschool in Everett, WA

-Northshore Christian Academy provides a high-quality preschool and early learning center for children aged 1-5.
+Northshore Christian Academy provides a high-quality preschool and early learning for children aged 1-5.
 Our students learn through imaginative and cooperative play, including outdoor activities, art projects, and hands-on science projects.
 Social skills and independence are stressed throughout the day.

 At NCA, we integrate faith and learning by teaching with a Biblical worldview.
 Contact us today to learn more about our preschool curriculum.